-At the time of diagnosis, the majority of patients have a condition called pancreatic insufficiency, which means that the enzymes created in the pancreas that digest fat, starch, and protein aren't properly passed into the intestines.
-This causes problems in absorbing the necessary amounts of several important nutrients.
+At the time of diagnosis, the majority of patients have a condition called pancreatic insufficiency.
+This means that enzymes created in the pancreas that digest fat, starch, and protein aren't properly passed into the intestines.
+As a result, the body has problems absorbing the necessary amounts of several important nutrients.

 By providing good overall nutrition along with extra fat and calories and prescribed enzymes, you can help your child with CF grow healthy and strong.

 In general, kids with CF need more calories than other kids in their age group.
 The amount of additional calories they need will vary according to each child's lung function, activity level, and illness.